-"The purpose of the Good Governance and Active Citizenship Plan is to have greater community participation in decision-making.
+Council's aim is to have greater community participation in decisionmaking.
 Robust decisions are made when the aspirations of all our communities are heard by Elected Members.
 Participation is not only voting, it is about taking opportunities to voice opinions, make formal submissions, get involved in local projects and initiatives.
 This is where the benefits of a small city can really be seen.

-"The purpose of local government is to enable democratic local decision-making and action by, and on behalf of, communities and to promote the social, economic, environmental and cultural well-being of communities in the present and for the future.
-The Local Government Act was amended in 2019 to make the Chief Executive of the local authority responsible for "facilitating and fostering representative and substantial elector participation in elections and polls held under the Local Electoral Act" Section42 (2) (da).
+The purpose of local government is to enable democratic local decision-making and action by, and on behalf of, communities and to promote the social, economic, environmental and cultural well-being of communities in the present and for the future.
+The Local Government Act was amended in 2019 to make the Chief Executive of the local authority responsible for "facilitating and fostering representative and substantial elector participation in elections and polls held under the Local Electoral Act" Section42 (2)(da).

 Appropriate engagement leads to good planning and effective solutions which reflect community aspirations.

-"A city with 'active citizens' is a place where residents choose to engage and serve their community; where there is access to good information; and where diverse voices contribute ideas and experience to collaborate on inclusive solutions which will benefit this generation and the next.
-Active citizenship contributes to a healthy democracy where individuals and communities are empowered to have a say; where elected officials are accountable; and where decisions are transparent."
+A city with 'active citizens' is a place where residents choose to engage and serve their community; where there is access to good information; and where diverse voices contribute ideas and experience to collaborate on inclusive solutions which will benefit this generation and the next.
+Active citizenship contributes to a healthy democracy where individuals and communities are empowered to have a say; where elected officials are accountable; and where decisions are transparent.